oletizi/avi-k8s-test/README.md

    ***NOTE:** This **stil** doesn't work properly.
 Now that this process is relatively foolproof and the configuration is stable, please fork this repo and add the magic words so this step will work.
 Thanks in advance.*

+1. Tear down all of the resources created in this tutorial:

+    ``/home/ubuntu/avi-k8s-test/bin/100-cleanup.sh``

+   *TODO: Remove all firewall rules.*